unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

         Error() string
     }

-The most commonly-used implementation is the "errors" package's errorString Type:
+Typically there are two ways to create a new error, one way is to utilize the most commonly-used implementation: the "errors" package's errorString Type:

 ```go
 // The underlying type of errorString is a struct, not a string, to protect its